rancher/dashboard/pkg/rancher-components/README.md

 # @rancher/components

-A library of custom components used to build Rancher UIs.
+Rancher Components is a Vue UI library that provides components for developing Rancher Applications and Extensions.
+Each component follows the [Rancher Design System](https://rancher.github.io/storybook/?path=/story/welcome--page) so that everything you build will integrate tightly with Rancher Dashboard.
 ## Project setup
 ```
 yarn